Solvent-Free Stevia Extraction with Ultrasound

 The glycoside content of stevia rebaudiana Bertoni is composed from stevioside (5–10%), rebaudioside A (2–4%), rebaudioside C (1–2%), dulcoside A (0.5–1%), rebaudioside B, rebaudioside D, and rebaudioside E. Unlike the other glycosides, rebaudiana A is characterized by its non-bitterness.
 Therefore, rebaudiana A is the most targeted compound from the stevia leaves.
 Ultrasonic extraction assists the extraction of steviosides and rebaudiosides of high-purity.
 Ultrasonic extraction of steviol glycosides can be easily carried out in water and gives high yields at a very high extraction rate.
 The relatively low extraction temperature between 60°C and 80°C is gentle so that a degradation of the extracts is prevented.

-Since then stevia is approved as sweetener, the demand for the natural sugar, calorie-free substitute increased significantly.
+Since stevia is approved as sweetener, the demand for the natural sugar, calorie-free substitute increased significantly.
 To provide the demanded stevia products, capacities of commercial production must be expanded.
 Ultrasound is a proven method for extraction intensification.

 Advantages of Ultrasonic Extraction: